heyiamben/track-visitors/README.md

 <b>To do:</b><br/>
 - Add an expiration date to the visitor id and token
-- Allow the adding of additional data about the visitor
 - Remove old connectionIds on hot reloads